TheDatumOrg/TSB-UAD/docs/data-processing/Preprocessing.md

 # Preprocessing Time Series

-Even though all methods proposed in TSB-kit work for time series anomaly detection, not all methods require the same input shape.
+Even though all methods proposed in TSB-UAD work for time series anomaly detection, not all methods require the same input shape.
 Some (like SAND and MatrixProfile) require the time series as a NumPy array of shape (n\_samples,) with n\_samples being the number of points in the time series, some others (like LOF or IForest) require a NumPy array of shape (n\_samples-length,m) corresponding to all consecutive subsequences of length m in the time series.
 Consequently, we provide code snippets below to show how to preprocess the time series.

 ## Reading the time series